Total Generalized Variation for Piecewise Constant Functions on Triangular Meshes with Applications in Imaging: Numerical Results for Image Reconstruction Problems

 Finally we present an example of joint image denoising and inpainting (case~4).
 This is achieved through a modification of the first term in \eqref{eq:img_tgv_prob_nonnested} so that the sum extends only over a subset of triangles where data is available.
 Our test case is the well-known peppers image taken from the USC-SIPI Image Database\footnote{\url{https://sipi.usc.edu/database/database.php?volume=misc\&image=13\#top}}.
 As before, the pixel image is discretized on a triangulated mesh by letting two triangles form a pixel.
 A text overlay serves as the region representing missing data.
 The results are shown in \cref{figure:pepper}.
 They were obtained using \cref{alg:split_bregman} with penalty parameters $\lambda_0 = \lambda_1 = \lambda_2 = 10$.
 The \MSSIM\ for each image was evaluated using a window including each triangle's neighbors up to a distance of $10$.

 Due to the kernel of the proposed discretization \eqref{eq:our_TGV} consisting precisely of interpolations of linear functions, we see a linear fill-in in regions with missing data.
 As before, the reconstruction using $\lapfetgv_{(\alpha_0, \alpha_1)}^2$ from \eqref{eq:discrete_div_TGV} shows a lot of artifacts due to the (piecewise constant) harmonic functions in the kernel of this regularizer, see \cref{section:graph_tgv}.
+The artifacts occur in particularly in the fill-in regions since no other form of tracking is available there.
+These additional oscillations impact the \MSSIM\ score more than the staircasing effect (clearly visible for the first-order $\TV$ with results shown in \cref{figure:pepper:2}) and thus make $\lapfetgv_{(\alpha_0, \alpha_1)}^2$ perform worse than the first-order total-variation regularizer for this test case.